-- To the batter, add protein powder and peanut flour and mix until just combined.
+- To the batter, add protein powder and peanut flour (measured the right way) and mix until just combined.
 Do not over mix or it will become firm and hard.

 - Fold in chocolate chips to the batter by hand.

-- Use an ice cream scoop to measure 6 cookies onto the baking sheet.
+- Use a small ice cream scoop to measure 6 cookies onto the baking sheet.
 With the palm of your hand, spread them into a circular shape as these will not spread or rise on their own.

 - Bake cookies 8-9 minutes until firm and edges are browned.

 - Remove cookies from the baking sheet with a spatula and place on a wire rack to cool 10 minutes prior to devouring.